The Ateliers of R. H. Ives Gammell and Richard F. Lack

 Although Gammell was an exceptionally original and gifted artist, and a conscientious craftsman, his work exhibited few of the painterly qualities that characterize the work of artists who have a real feeling for the expressive qualities of oil paint.
 Lack, on the other hand, was a consummate painter.
 His use of paint was luscious and varied.
 He relished the act of painting—the many ways paint could be applied and manipulated—and he used sumptuous and sophisticated methods.
 He had an exceptional eye for color.

 Atelier Lack was first located above an adult bookstore on the corner of Nicollet and Lake Street in Minneapolis.
 It slowly gained a reputation as a small island of traditional art training surrounded by a sea of hostile opinion.
-Despite opposition, it attracted many students from the United States, Canada and Europe and eventually became a model for other schools throughout the United States and in Italy.
+Despite opposition, it attracted many students from the United States, Canada, and Europe and eventually became a model for other schools throughout the United States and in Italy.

 The Curriculum at Atelier Lack

 The curriculum at Atelier Lack was similar to that of Ives Gammell, but more structured.
 It consisted of cast drawing and painting, figure drawing and painting, still life, and head painting.
-These disciplines were calculated to train the student’s eye to accurately observe and render shapes, values, proportion and color from nature.
+These disciplines were calculated to train the student’s eye to accurately observe and render shapes, values, proportion, and color from nature.
 Mornings were spent working individually on casts, still lifes and head studies.
-Each student had their own space, or cubicle, where they could work undisturbed.
+Students had their own space, or cubicle, where they could work undisturbed.
 They drew cast drawings under artificial light.
 Advanced students progressed to studios with natural light, where they did most of their studies in color.
 Afternoons were devoted to collectively drawing or painting the nude figure.
 Lack visited the studio two days a week to critique the students’ work, gauge their progress and demonstrate working methods.
 He regularly painted finished head studies as demonstrations for the students.
 Lack encouraged his students to study anatomy and to make skeletal and muscular overlays on every figure drawing.
-After completing each life drawing and painting, students were instructed to draw them from memory.
+After completing each life drawing and painting, students were instructed to draw them again from memory.
 In later years his assistant delivered slide lectures on design and assigned monthly composition projects.

 Landscape painting, for those students who were interested, was handled in much the same way as it had been by Gammell.
 During the spring and summer, students were welcome to accompany Lack when he painted his own landscapes.
 If the students were not too far away he would come by after he was finished and offer suggestions.
 Another tremendous resource for those interested in landscape painting was Lack’s longtime friend, Don Koestner.
 Koestner (1923-2009), was one of the finest living American impressionist landscape painters.
 He taught part-time classes at Atelier Lack and was delighted to share his years of experience and expertise with interested full-time students.
 Trips to his studios on the banks of the Mississippi River and on the North Shore of Lake Superior were a regular part of the summer for several students.